uptane/uptane-standard/uptane-standard.md

 ##### Custom metadata about images

 In addition to what is required, Targets metadata files MAY contain extra metadata for images on the repository.
 This metadata can be customized for a particular use case.
 Examples of use cases for different types of custom metadata can be found in the *Deployment Best Practices* document ({{DEPLOY}}).
 However, there are a few important pieces of custom metadata that SHOULD be present in most implementations.
-In addition, there is one element in the custom metadata that MUST be present in the Targets metadata from the Director.
+In addition, there is one element in the custom metadata that SHALL be present in the Targets metadata from the Director.

-Custom metadata MAY also contain a demarcated field or section that MUST match whenever two pieces of metadata are checked against each other, such as when Targets metadata from the Director repository is checked against Targets metadata from the Image repository.
+Custom metadata MAY also contain a demarcated field or section that SHALL match whenever two pieces of metadata are checked against each other, such as when Targets metadata from the Director repository is checked against Targets metadata from the Image repository.

 The information listed below SHOULD be provided for each image on both the Image repository and the Director repository.
-If a "MUST match section" is to be implemented, that is where this information SHOULD be placed.
+If a "SHALL match section" is to be implemented, that is where this information SHOULD be placed.

 * A release counter, to be incremented each time a new version of the image is released.
 This can be used to prevent rollback attacks even in cases where the Director repository is compromised.
 * A hardware identifier, or list of hardware identifiers, representing models of ECUs with which the image is compatible.
 This can be used to ensure that an ECU cannot be ordered to install an incompatible image, even in cases where the Director repository is compromised.